hytechclub/web-102/Week05/ChatbotCodeAlong.md

-# Chatbot Code-Along
+# Code-Along: Chatbot
 In this activity, create a simple [chatbot](https://en.wikipedia.org/wiki/Chatbot) that can respond to some basic messages.

 ## ELIZA
 Start by talking to [ELIZA](http://psych.fullerton.edu/mbirnbaum/psych101/eliza.htm), a "Rogerian Therapist" chatbot from the 1960s.
 This is a small example of what is possible with chatbots.

 ## Basic Setup
 To get started, fork [this Repl project](https://replit.com/@HylandOutreach/Chatbot).
 It contains some basic HTML and CSS, but no JavaScript yet!
+Manually adding some of the basic starter code will be helpful practice.

-Add a new JavaScript file to the Repl project, and link it from the **html** file.
+Add a new JavaScript file to the Repl project, and link it from the **index.html** file.

 1. In the **Files** area of the Repl, click the "Add file" button
 1. Name the new file **script.js**